DLR-RM/rafcon-task-planner-plugin/index.md

 The Task Planner is a plugin for [RAFCON](https://github.com/DLR-RM/RAFCON/), which allows to automatically create, or extend state machines for given tasks.
 To achieve this, states in RAFCON are annotated with semantic information, using the language [PDDL](https://en.wikipedia.org/wiki/Planning_Domain_Definition_Language).
 Then a semantic planner such as [The Fast-Downward Planning System](http://www.fast-downward.org/) can use this information, to find a solution for a given task.
-Afterwards the Plugin processes this solution, in order to create a state machine, or extend an existing one.
+Afterwards the plugin processes this solution in order to create a state machine, or extend an existing one.

 ## Features